isaiahmcnealy/GuessWho/README.md

 3. **Building the Model**: Utilizing TensorFlow/Keras to construct a convolutional neural network (CNN) with layers designed to extract and learn facial features.
 4. **Training and Evaluation**: Splitting the data into training and testing sets, then training the model to recognize faces and evaluating its performance to ensure high accuracy.
 5. **Deployment**: Once trained, the model will be deployed into various applications, enabling features like real-time face recognition and personalized user interactions.

-## Conclusion
-By the end of this project, I'll have a robust facial recognition model ready for deployment in various applications, solving both everyday annoyances and critical security challenges.
-Stay tuned for updates, and let's make forgetting celebrity names a thing of the past!

-So, grab your popcorn, sit back, and let's dive into the fascinating world of facial recognition together.
-This is going to be fun and immensely rewarding!